eduvpn/documentation/app/NO_BUTTONS.md

 7. Visually mark servers previously configured using the `server_info_url` which are no longer listed in the `server_info_url` document, i.e. by "graying" them out, but still allow the user to use them (and/or hide them);

+**FIXME**: now there is no way to modify the `server_info_url` maybe we should include the requirement for the app to delete the URL when it is unable to fetch the file and pretend it is a "first run"?
+Maybe a 410 response header is required for it to forget the `server_info_url`?
+Seems quite complicated, what if the domain is no longer there?!

+**FIXME**: how do we handle VPN server removals?
+Maybe we should really just delete them from the app as well?
+Of course NOT for manually added VPN servers...

 ## Notes